-(1) If there is a right to jury trial and a demand under Fed.
+- (1) If there is a right to jury trial and a demand under Fed.
 R. Civ.
-P. 38(b) is timely filed, the parties shall consent or not (28 U.S.C. § 157(e)) to have the trial conducted by the bankruptcy judge by filing a statement of consent or withholding of consent by the later of the time for answer or reply, if the demand is made in a complaint or cross- or counter-claim, or 21 days after the demand is made.

-(2) In any proceeding in which a demand for a jury trial is filed, the bankruptcy judge shall determine whether the party has a right to a jury trial and whether the demand was properly filed.
+P. 38(b) is timely filed, the parties shall consent or not (28 U.S.C. § 157(e)) to have the trial conducted by the bankruptcy judge by filing a statement of consent or withholding of consent by the later of the time for answer or reply, if the demand is made in a complaint or cross- or counter-claim, or 21 days after the demand is made. - (2) In any proceeding in which a demand for a jury trial is filed, the bankruptcy judge shall determine whether the party has a right to a jury trial and whether the demand was properly filed.
 If so, the bankruptcy judge shall preside at the jury trial if all parties consent.
-If there is no consent, the bankruptcy judge may designate a party to file a motion in accordance with Local Bankruptcy Rule 5011-1 for withdrawal of reference.
+If there is no consent, the bankruptcy judge shall conduct pretrial proceedings up through lodging of the pretrial order, unless the reference is withdrawn.